The Carolina Inn in Haunted North Carolina

 Throughout its history, the Carolina Inn has played an integral role in the cultural and social fabric of Chapel Hill.
 It has hosted countless special events, weddings, and conferences, making it a cherished gathering place for the local community and university affiliates.
 Its central location near the UNC campus has further cemented its status as a cherished institution within the region.

-Related Haunted Stories: Brown Palace Hotel
+Related Haunted Stories: Driskill Hotel

 The inn’s connection to the university is deeply intertwined.
 John Sprunt Hill donated the Carolina Inn to UNC in 1935 as a gift to ensure its continued success and preservation.
 Since then, the inn has served as an elegant extension of the university, welcoming visitors, faculty, and alumni with open arms.
 The Carolina Inn remains a distinctive destination that embodies the proud heritage and academic spirit of UNC.